 - Scientific Name: Suchomimus tenerensis

 - Characteristics: Like many theropods, Suchomimus was large, at least 30 feet long.
-In contrast to most theropods, the skull of Suchomimus was extremely thin and had a low profile.
+In contrast to most theropods, the skull of Suchomimus was extremely thin and had a low profile, as our Suchomimus toy shows.
 Its jaws were long and slender, and contained a total of about 120 conical teeth that did not resemble the blade-like teeth of most theropods.

-- Size and Color: This figure is 7.5 inches long and 3.75 inches high.
+- Size: This Suchomimus toy figure is 7.5 inches long and 3.75 inches high.
 The model has a dark green back and orange-yellow belly.
-Like modern crocodiles and alligators, such a color combination would make the dinosaur harder to see in the water by their prey.

 - The Suchomimus is part of the Wild Safari® Prehistoric World collection